The following is an interview done with Nicholas Sansbury Smith, author of the Extinction Series, Hell Divers Series, Trackers Series and ORBS.

 What do you think most characterizes your writing?

-What was the hardest part of writing this book?
+What was the hardest part of writing these books?

-What did you enjoy most about writing this book?
+What did you enjoy most about writing these books?

 Where did your love of books/storytelling/reading/writing/etc. come from?